 Cash consists of cash on hand and on deposit at banks.
 The Organization generally maintains cash on deposit at financial institutions which, at times, may exceed federally insured limits.
-At December 31, 2014 and 2013, the Organization's uninsured cash balance totaled \$0 and \$138,226, respectively.
+The Organization had no uninsured cash balance as of December 31, 2015 and 2014.